danila-initiative/cv/index.md

 **Backend Python developer @ [Yandex Eats](https://www.wikiwand.com/en/Yandex_Eda)** <br>
 _Moscow, Russia (July 2021 - Present)_ <br>
-- Development of microservices on Python, on C++ (if really necessary) and of course on yaml 😊
+- Developing microservices using Python,  C++ (if really necessary 😊), and utilizing YAML for configuration.
-- Writing tests by using pytest and gtest
+- Writing tests using pytest and gtest.
-- API designs and endpoints specification (OpenAPI)
+- Designing APIs and specifying endpoints with OpenAPI.
-- Creation of monitoring and alerting
+- Creating monitoring and alerting systems.
-- Creation of an automated system for getting the answer on specific user support requests
+- Developing an automated system to efficiently and accurately respond to specific user support requests.